MindlessTruffle/Cs-Club-Site-Template-Ecom/readme.md

 ### Running

-To run the project all you do is `cd` into the `main` folder and run:
+To run the project all you do is `cd` into the `vite-project` folder and run:

 ```ps
 npm install